-We understand that it’s not easy for businesses to keep up to date with the latest key changes in health and safety so here is a round-up of the latest health & safety legislation changes 2020 and hot topics.
+We understand that it’s not easy for businesses to keep up to date with the latest key changes in health and safety, so here is a round-up of the latest health & safety legislation changes coming into force in March 2020.

-We recently published some guidance for employers on controlling exposure to welding fumes with practical advice.
-However, for more specific information on how to protect the health and safety of your workers from exposure to welding fumes or metalwork fluids, please contact the Wirehouse Health & Safety Team today.
+For more specific information on how to protect the health and safety of your workers please contact the Wirehouse Health & Safety Team today.

-The HSE has recently published a revised version of EH40/2005 which details some new and revised Workplace Exposure Limits for 13 carcinogenic substances which come into force as of the 17th January 2020.
+The HSE has recently published a revised version of EH40/2005 which details some new and revised Workplace Exposure Limits for 13 carcinogenic substances which came into force from 17th January 2020.
 These revised limits may mean that you need to review your COSHH risk assessments to ensure exposure is controlled to as low as reasonably practicable.

 The new or revised entries are for the following substances: